Constipation: Prevention, Causes, and Treatment

 Medications for constipation

-If OTC medicines don’t relieve your constipation, a prescription medicine may be necessary including:
+If OTC medications do not relieve your constipation, a prescription drug may be necessary, including:

-- Medicines to increase water in your intestines, including lubiprostone (Amitiza), linaclotide (Linzess), and plecanatide (Trulance)
+- medicines to increase water in your intestines, including lubiprostone (Amitiza), linaclotide (Linzess), and plecanatide (Trulance)

-- Peripherally acting mu-opioid receptor antagonists (PAMORAs), including naloxegol (Movantik) and methylnaltrexone (Relistor), if constipation is opioid-induced
+- peripherally acting mu-opioid receptor antagonists (PAMORAs), including naloxegol (Movantik) and methylnaltrexone (Relistor), if constipation is opioid-induced

 Alternative treatments for constipation

-Some people benefit from additional strategies to relieve constipation including:
+Some people benefit from additional strategies to relieve constipation, including:

-Once the underlying cause is diagnosed, following the treatment plan outlined by your doctor can lower your risk of potential complications including:
+Once the underlying cause is diagnosed, following the treatment plan outlined by your doctor can lower your risk of potential complications, including:

-- Peritonitis and shock from intestinal obstruction
+- peritonitis and shock from intestinal obstruction

-- Rectal bleeding
+- rectal bleeding

-- Rectal prolapse
+- rectal prolapse